MicrosoftDocs/windows-dev-docs/windows-apps-src/controls-and-patterns/navigationview.md

 Aside from using the NavigationView control, you can build your own nav pane pattern using SplitView and ListView.
 To see a sample implementation, download the [XAML Navigation solution](https://github.com/Microsoft/Windows-universal-samples/tree/dev/Samples/XamlNavigation) from GitHub.

-## NavigationView parts
+## NavigationView sections
 The control is broadly subdivided into three sections - a pane for navigation on the left, and header and content areas on the right.

 ![NavigationView sections](images/navview_sections.png)

 ### Pane

-The navigation pane can contain:
+The NavigationView pane can contain:

 - Navigation items, in the form of [NavigationViewItem](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.navigationviewitem), for navigating to specific pages
 - Separators, in the form of [NavigationViewItemSeparator](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.navigationviewitemseparator), for grouping navigation items